1626

 1649

-- King Charles I of the House of Stuart is excommunicated in England.
-Virginia sides with the house of Stuart.
+January 30: King Charles I of the House of Stuart is executed in England for high treason; Virginia, Barbados, Bermuda, and Antigua continue to support his family the House of Stuart.

-- Toleration Act is passed in Maryland allowing for religious freedom.
+April 21: The Maryland Toleration Act is passed by the colony's assembly, allowing for religious freedom.

 1650